-By abstracting resources away from physical network hardware, network virtualization simplifies the processes for scaling and evolving a network to meet changing needs.
-Keeping up with demand for virtual, cloud, and SaaS applications requires an agile network environment — one that’s dynamic and flexible in how it creates and distributes resources.
+Superior network agility and application delivery: By abstracting resources away from physical network hardware, network virtualization simplifies the processes for scaling and evolving a network to meet changing needs.
+Keeping up with demand for virtual, cloud, and SaaS applications requires an agile network environment—one that’s dynamic and flexible in how it creates and distributes resources.
 Toward this goal, network virtualization reduces provisioning times from days or weeks to just minutes and also makes the network more programmable and adaptable.
-For example, an SD-WAN overlay provides an always-on network that dynamically steers traffic from data centers, branches, clouds and SaaS over multiple possible types of network transport, all from within software.
+For example, an SD-WAN overlay provides an always-on network that dynamically steers traffic from datacenters, branches, clouds, and SaaS over multiple possible types of network transport, all from within software.

-Virtual networks are easier to manage than their physical counterparts.
+Streamlined network administration and management: Virtual networks are easier to manage than their physical counterparts.
 Instead of needing to manually reconfigure potentially multiple pieces of physical infrastructure in response to even a single policy or service change, network administrators can rely on automation throughout the virtual network overlays now in place.
 VM-based workloads can move through the network without any reconfiguration for true application mobility across environments.
-Likewise, new branches that are added to an SD-WAN can be automatically provisioned (a process known as zero-touch provisioning) with the correct policies and updated via a centralized administrator console — no on-site visit required.
+Likewise, new branches that are added to an SD-WAN can be automatically provisioned (a process known as zero-touch provisioning) with the correct policies and updated via a centralized administrator console—no on-site visit required.

 Network virtualization is a significant opportunity for both enterprise businesses and for service providers.
 Enterprises have gravitated toward network virtualization as a way to increase their operational agility, modernize their security practices, and reliably move applications across their network.
-The combination of network virtualization with Citrix Virtual Apps and Desktops is a ensures that end users have access to the software they need, when and where they need it.
+The combination of network virtualization with Citrix DaaS ensures that end users have access to the software they need, when and where they need it.